jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Microsoft observed such an attack.Note 6
 For more about North Korean
 cyber operations, see page 70\.
- Other adversarial cyber advancements:
+• Other adversarial cyber advancements:
-Iranian partners and proxies also demonstrated consistent improvements in cyber operations since 2022, as highlighted in our 2022 reports disclosure of Plaid
+Iranian partners and proxies also demonstrated consistent improvements in cyber operations since 2022, as highlighted in our 2022 report’s disclosure of Plaid
-Rains (POLONIUM) abuse of cloud services for command and control (C2\) across most of its victims.
+Rain’s (POLONIUM) abuse of cloud services for command and control (C2\) across most of its victims.
 In 2023, a Palestinian group delivered backdoors configured to